My own story

-There were times when I would start a conversation and try to distract myself, sometimes by watching the TV or pretending to text on my phone, just to avoid eye contact, but I had to snap myself out of these habits.
-This half hearted attempt was no good.
-Put your phone down and talk to the person.
-Don't avoid eye contact, go straight into it.
-The odd feelings may hit at first, that was fine and only natural, they would subside.
+There were times when I would start a conversation and try to distract myself, sometimes by watching the TV or pretending to text on my phone, just to avoid eye contact, but I had to snap myself out of these habits, I did not have to follow my mind’s reaction anymore, I needed to take control and teach it that I was fine.
+The odd feelings may hit at first.
+That was fine and only natural; they would subside.
 By staying and no longer running away, even with this fear reaction present, I was finally beginning to reverse this process.
-Finally, I was moving forward and teaching my body that this was normal.
+Finally, I was moving forward and teaching my mind that this was normal.
 There was nothing to fear or run away from and it was finally accepting that message.
 While I ran away or avoided the situation, I was sending the message that there was a problem and so the same fear reaction would continue.

-In time I began to feel far less self-conscious and far less self-aware.
+In time, I began to feel far less fear and far less self-conscious.
 It was becoming second nature now.
-I was sending all the right signals to my body - “Look, there is nothing to be afraid of.
+I was sending all the right signals to my mind through my actions – “Look, there is nothing to be afraid of.
 I no longer need your protection.
 I’m fine now”.

-Things just got so much easier and the old me - the person that could chat away freely - was coming back.
+Things just got so much easier and the old me – the person that could chat away freely – was coming back.
 I had no urge whatsoever to find a quick exit or avoid eye contact.
-The new habit had become me and I no longer took notice of my instinct to run away.
+The new habit had become me and I no longer took notice of any instinct to retreat.
 I was back in charge.
-This all came through a habit that I had created myself and the only way to reverse it was to just put myself back out there and in future if ever I felt like pulling away, I would actually do the opposite and go towards.
+This all came through a habit that I had created myself and the only way to reverse it was to just put myself back out there and if ever I felt like pulling away in future, I would actually do the opposite and go towards.